 Catalog overview

 A catalog is the top-level data management object in AnalyticDB for MySQL.
-Catalogs let you manage internal data, external data lakes (Hive, Iceberg, Delta, Paimon), and MySQL-compatible databases (RDS for MySQL, StarRocks, and others) under a single instance, providing unified metadata governance and federated query without data movement—the foundation of a lakehouse architecture.
+You can manage internal data, external data lakes (Hive, Iceberg, Delta, Paimon), and MySQL-compatible databases (RDS for MySQL, StarRocks, and others) within a single instance, enabling unified metadata governance and federated queries without data movement—the foundation of a lakehouse architecture.

 Catalog categories